San Vicente del Caguan, Colombia April 14, 2001

 Vicente del Caguan, Colombia, April 14, 2001

-county of San Vicente del Caguan come in differing versions but
+of San Vicente del Caguan come in differing versions but with a singular

 So I am a little surprised when the Revolutionary Armed Forces of Colombia